vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 Show Active Events toggle allows you to quickly filter out events which have already completed.

 * You can filter Event listings to show only the Events currently in progress.
-  - Events which have been completed will now be displayed.
+  - Events which have been completed will be removed from the list.
     - This setting persists over browser sessions.

 ## Show Recordings